Language lab: Problems

 Language laboratories in the 1970s and 1980s received a bad reputation due to breakdowns.
-Common problems stem from the limitations and relative complexity of the reel to reel tape system in use at that time(Sihite, 2017).
+Common problems stem from the limitations and relative complexity of the reel to reel tape system in use at that time.
 Design played a part too; the simplest language laboratories had no electronic systems in place for the teacher to remotely control the tape decks, relying on the students to operate the decks correctly.
 Many had no way to stop the tape running off the reel in fast rewind or forward wind, which meant time wasting and greater chances of failure through misuse.

-The tape recorders in use after the early 1970s in the language laboratory were more complex than those in the home, being capable of multitracking and electronic remote control(sihite, 2017).
+The tape recorders in use after the early 1970s in the language laboratory were more complex, being capable of multitracking and electronic remote control.
 As a result, they often had several motors and relays, complex transistorised circuitry and needed a variety of voltages to run.
 They had many rubber parts such as idlers and drive belts which would perish and wear out.
 Bulbs in the control panels were also in continual need of replacement.
 Since the student booth tapes were not normally changed from one class to the next but were recorded over each time, these would eventually wear, and shed their oxide on the tape heads leading to poor sound and tangling.

-The installations were usually maintained under contract by service engineers, but these often served a county or similar wide area, and would only call at three-monthly intervals{sihite, 2017}.
+The installations were usually maintained under contract by service engineers, but these often served a county or similar wide area, and would only call at three-monthly intervals.
 This meant that if several booths malfunctioned, then for much of that time the laboratory was out of action.

-Sihite, J. (2017).
-The Role Of Language Lab Technique In Learning English As A Second Language.
+Benefits

-Baker, M., Buyya, R., & Laforenza, D. (2002).
-Grids and Grid technologies for wide‐area distributed computing.
-Software: Practice and Experience, 32(15), 1437-1466.
+Language labs also have their benefits compared to traditional in-class language learning.
+In one study, students in foreign language classrooms were found to practice that language only 2.2% of the class time, versus 24% of the time in a language lab.
+Language labs have also been celebrated for their linguistic immersion, accelerated learning, and distribution of workload from the teacher.